kgosiG/video_vite/README.md

 # VideoVite

-A movie website using the themoviedb.org api to show what is popular,top rated and ability to search for movies
+A movie website using the themoviedb.org api to show what is popular,top rated and has the ability to search for movies

 ## Install the dependencies
 ```bash